xpdota/guide-scratch/sage/Skills.md

 instantly as soon as the ability snapshot (0.5 seconds from the end of the cast, i.e. same as slidecasting), so it is easy to waste the heal by healing too early.

-### Toxicon
+### Toxikon

-Toxicon is an instant cast GCD that is damage-neutral with Dosis on a single target, and Toxicon is similar to Dyskrasia, but uses "Adderstring" charges and has slightly different scaling.
+Toxikon is an instant cast GCD that is damage-neutral with Dosis on a single target, and Toxikon is similar to Dyskrasia, but uses "Addersting" charges and has slightly different scaling.
 It is damage-neutral with Dosis on a single target, and beats Dyskrasia for AoE in all practical scenarios.

 [//]: # (Everything below here is copied from the basic guide, need to touch up)